-PED 177 VOLLEYBALL (INTERMEDIATE)

-PREREQUISITE: PED 176 or permission of instruc-

-This course covers more advanced volleyball techniques.
-Emphasis is placed on refining skills and developing more advanced strategies and techniques.
-Upon completion, the student should be able to participate in competitive volleyball.
+PED 177 VOLLEYBALL (INTERMEDIATE)1PREREQUISITE: PED 176 or permission of instruThis course covers more advanced volleyballniques.
+Emphasis is placed on refining skillsdeveloping more advanced strategies and technicUpon completion, the student should be able toticipate in competitive volleyball. tech- and ques.
+PED 178 SOCCER (BEGINNING) 1 PREREQUISITE: None.
+Hr.

-SOCCER (BEGINNING) PED 178

 This course introduces the basics of soccer.
-Emphasis is placed on rules, strategies, and fundamental skills.
-Upon completion, the student should be able to participate in recreational soccer.

-SOCCER (INTERMEDIATE) PED 179

-PREREQUISITE: PED 178 or permission of instruc-

-This course introduces the basics of soccer.
-Emphasis is placed on rules, strategies, and advanced techniques, skills, and strategies.
-Upon completion, the student should be able to participate in introductory competitive soccer.

-PED 180 FLAG FOOTBALL

-This course introduces the fundamentals and rules of flag football.
-Emphasis is placed on proper techniques and strategies for playing in game situations.
-Upon completion, the student should be able to participate in recreational flag football.

-PED 181 BASEBALL (BEGINNING)

-This course covers the fundamentals of baseball.
-Emphasis is placed on skill development, knowledge of the rules, and basic game strategy.
-Upon completion, the student should be able to participate in recreational baseball.

-PED 182 BASEBALL (INTERMEDIATE)

-This course covers more advanced baseball techniques.
-Emphasis is placed on refining skills and developing more advanced strategies and techniques.
-Upon completion, the student should be able to play baseball at a competitive level.

-PED 186 SOFTBALL (BEGINNING)

-This course introduces the fundamental skills and rules of softball.
-Emphasis is placed on proper techniques and strategies for playing softball.
-Upon completion, the student should be able to participate in recreational softball.

-PED 187 SOFTBALL (INTERMEDIATE)

-This course presents advanced skills and competitive practice in softball.
-Emphasis is placed on proper techniques and strategies for playing softball.
-Upon completion, the student should be able to participate in competitive softball.
+Empl is placed on rules, strategies, and fundamental sl Upon completion, the student should be able to ticipate in recreational soccer. kills.
+PED 179 SOCCER (INTERMEDIATE) 1 PREREQUISITE: PED 178 or permission of instru This course introduces the basics of soccer.
+Empl is placed on rules, strategies, and advanced to niques, skills, and strategies.
+Upon completion student should be able to participate in introduc competitive soccer. hasis tech- , the PED 180 Hr.
+PREREQUISITE: None.
+This course introduces the fundamentals and rul flag football.
+Emphasis is placed on proper techni and strategies for playing in game situations.
+U completion, the student should be able to partici in recreational flag football. ques Jpon PED 181 BASEBALL (BEGINNING) 1 PREREQUISITE: None.
+Hr.
+This course covers the fundamentals of base Emphasis is placed on skill development, knowl of the rules, and basic game strategy.
+Upon con tion, the student should be able to participate in re ational baseball. edge 1ple- PED 182 BASEBALL (INTERMEDIATE) 1 PREREQUISITE: None.
+Hr.
+This course covers more advanced baseball t niques.
+Emphasis is placed on refining skills developing more advanced strategies and technic Upon completion, the student should be able to baseball at a competitive level. and ques.
+PED 186 Hr.
+PREREQUISITE: None.
+This course introduces the fundamental skills rules of softball.
+Emphasis is placed on proper to niques and strategies for playing softball.
+Upon of pletion, the student should be able to participal recreational softball. tech- com- PED 187 SOFTBALL (INTERMEDIATE) 1 PREREQUISITE: None.
+Hr.
+This course presents advanced skills and compet practice in softball.
+Emphasis is placed on pr techniques and strategies for playing softball.
+U completion, the student should be able to partici- in competitive softball. oper Jpon PED 216 Hrs.
+PREREQUISITE: None.
+This course surveys the basic rules and mechani officiating a variety of sports, including both team individual sports.
+In addition to class work, the dent will receive at least 3 hours of practical ex- ence in officiating. and stuspecialized teaching techniques in becoming a wellness exercise instructor.
+The student will learn the basics of instruction in the area of aerobic types of exercise and weight training.
+This course will enable the student to instruct as well as supervise these types of programs.
+The student will learn basic anatomy and exercise physiology as it applies to the movement of the body during exercise.
+This course will address and explain safety and teaching methods for the exercise instructor in the development of a comprehensive fitness program.

-PED 216 SPORTS OFFICIATING
+PED 223

-This course surveys the basic rules and mechanics of officiating a variety of sports, including both team and individual sports.
-In addition to class work, the student will receive at least 3 hours of practical experience in officiating.

-PED 223 METHODS OF INSTRUCTION
+METHODS OF INSTRUCTION

+3 Hrs.